 See Matt Rahaim, “That ban(e) of Indian music: hearing politics in the harmonium”, Journal of Asian studies 70.3 (2011).

 * On a lighter note, do read the wonderful story from Captain Corelli’s mandolin.
-This post on Crete also marks an improvement over my previous coverage of Greek music, limited to the bouzouki in the Monty Python cheeseshop sketch.
-I have at least explored the rituals of Mount Athos.
+This post on Crete marks an improvement over my previous coverage of Greek music, limited to the bouzouki in the Monty Python cheeseshop sketch.
+I have at least explored the rituals of Mount Athos; and now, see under Songs of Asia Minor.